kPaulv/EmploymentRegistry/README.md

 ## App for tracking employees of different companies

 ### Implemented features:
++ Patterns: Onion architecture, Repository pattern
 + DAL: new way of seeding: through Repository classes in OnModelCreating() of DbContext.
 Data's being inserted via applying EF Core migration (hence no Seeder class used)
++ DAL: passing boolean variable to Repository that indicates whether we want to use data in Read-Only mode(if true, context.SaveChanges() won't apply changes to DB), or want to modify it. this method improves query speed
++ DAL: Both interfaces for Generic Repository and specialized Repositories for Entities and abstract class of Generic Repository.
+We need both interfaces and abstract class for separating the logic that is common for all our Repository Entities and also specific for every Entity.

 ### Stack:
 + .NET 6